 Did you know that Delta Dental has two of the nation's largest dentist networks?

 Our Delta Dental Premier Network is the original, the oldest, and the largest managed fee-for-service dentist network in the nation.
-Locally, more than 85% of practicing Oklahoma dentists participate in our Delta Dental Premier network.
+Locally, 97% of practicing Oklahoma dentists participate in our Delta Dental Premier network.

 Our Delta Dental PPO Network is Delta Dental's preferred provider organization (PPO) program.
-Nearly 40% of Oklahoma's dentists participate with more than 86,000 PPO providers participating nationwide.
+63% of Oklahoma's dentists participate with more than 100,000 PPO providers participating nationwide.

 Beyond great access, as a Delta Dental of Oklahoma subscriber, you are also protected against unnecessary and non-billable charges.
 We have a professional review process that assures the correct diagnosis is made and the correct treatment is administered.
-This, combined with claims review and strict cost control measures saved our clients more than $45 million last year alone.
+This, combined with claims review and strict cost control measures saved our clients nearly $135 million last year alone.

 Unparalleled access to care and cost controls that bring real savings to our members - just another part of the Delta Difference.